-Sonicare put a clause in their warranty that the battery is only supported for twelve months (one year) whereas no such clause exists for Oral-B models.
+Sonicare put a clause in their warranty that the battery is only supported for twelve months (one year) whereas no such clause exists in the Oral-B warranty.

 In most instances warranty issues are dealt with on a case by case scenario and it would appear that Sonicare are more likely to replace than repair should something go wrong, but Oral-B does have quite a slick warranty repair process with quick turnaround times.

-I believe that the twelve categories on which I have used to judge Sonicare vs Oral-B cover most instances and factors that you might consider when choosing a toothbrush.
+I believe that the twelve categories on which I have used to judge Sonicare vs Oral-B covers most instances and consideration factors.

-For example, if you are specifically looking for something with a sensitive cleaning mode and a pressure sensor that costs less than £40.
-Despite what might be a personal desire to go for Philips because you trust the brand and like the quality etc, your only option is likely to be an Oral-B model.
+For example, if you are specifically looking for something with a sensitive cleaning mode and that comes in at less than $60 and has a pressure sensor; despite what might be a personal desire to go for Philips because you trust the brand and like the quality etc, your only option is likely to be an Oral-B model.

 Whilst both brands typically are designed to resist water and can safely be rinsed under the tap and used in the shower, neither brand would really recommend or advise prolonged exposure to water and certainly advise against immersion/submersion in water.